Faith with Heart & Hope & Health

 control.

-concept that one of the most important factors
+that one of the most important factors in

 muscle tone.